Sargastico/Neko-V/README.md

 <h2># Running tests</h2>
 <br>

-To run the test of the ALU (arithmetic logic unit) module:
+Running a test from a specific module, ALU for example:

 > Path : /Neko-V/cpu/alu
 ```